GitHub Actions Workflows Documentation¶

 Configuration:

-- Can be disabled via
+- Can be disabled via .github/no-auto-fixfile

-file - Respects
+- Respects .gitignorepatterns

-patterns - Preserves intentional whitespace in code blocks
+- Preserves intentional whitespace in code blocks

-6. Auto Summaries (auto-summaries.yml
+6. Auto Summaries (auto-summaries.yml)¶

 Purpose: Generates periodic summaries and reports.